TheZ80Nerd/QCPC/README.md

 # QCPC - Quantum Simulator for the Amstrad CPC

 QCPC is an experimental quantum computing simulator for the Amstrad CPC, written in pure BASIC.
-Tested on a real Amstrad CPC 464 with a Z80 CPU@4MHz, 64K RAM and a fancy green monitor.
+Tested on a real Amstrad CPC 464 powered by a Zilog Z80 CPU@4MHz with 64K RAM and a fancy green monitor.

 This is a port of qc64 project by Davide Gessa (dakk) https://github.com/dakk/qc64